Lev Vygotsky: Importance of play

-Overall, play is important in children because of the social rules that they must follow.
+Play is crucial to the social cognitive development of children and, according to Vygotsky, because of the social rules that they must follow.

 Thinking and Speech

 In the last years of his life, Vygotsky paid most of his attention to the study of the relationship between thought and word in the structure of consciousness.
 The problem was explored in Vygotsky's book, Thinking and Speech, which was published posthumously in 1934.
-The book was a collection of essays and scholarly papers that Vygotsky wrote during different periods of his thought development.
-It was edited by his closest associates: Kolbanovskii, Zankov, and Shif.